Trưng Sisters: The Warriors Who Defied an Empire

 The danger from the Chinese Empire never really disappeared.
 This made their freedom a fragile thing.
 As leaders, the Trưng Sisters symbolized Vietnam’s spirit of endurance and the fight to keep its culture alive during tough times.

-The Final Battle and Defeat
+The Final Battle Against Ma Yuan

 In 43 AD, the Trưng Sisters’ brave fight against Chinese rule came to a dramatic end.